University campus in Utah

 Industry & Workforce

-Utah has emerged as a thriving hub for machine learning education, with 19 institutions offering specialized programs across all degree levels (IPEDS).
-The state's commitment to AI and data science is evident in its robust academic infrastructure: 8 bachelor's programs, 5 master's programs, and 2 doctoral programs prepare students for careers in this rapidly growing field.
+Utah is a thriving hub for machine learning education, with 19 institutions offering specialized programs across all degree levels (IPEDS).
+The state's commitment to AI and data science is evident in its strong academic infrastructure: 8 bachelor's programs, 5 master's programs, and 2 doctoral programs prepare students for careers in this rapidly growing field.
 Western Governors University leads the state with 840 completions, while the University of Utah and Weber State University have each produced hundreds of qualified graduates, demonstrating Utah's capacity to develop skilled machine learning professionals.

 Salary Outlook